nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets.md

 Snippets allow users to insert NGINX configuration into different contexts of the NGINX configurations that NGINX Gateway Fabric generates.

-Snippets are for advanced NGINX users who need more control over the generated NGINX configuration, and can be used in cases where Gateway API resources or NGINX extension policies don't apply.
+Snippets should only be used by advanced NGINX users who need more control over the generated NGINX configuration, and only in cases where Gateway API resources or NGINX extension policies don't apply.

 Users can configure Snippets through the `SnippetsFilter` API. `SnippetsFilter` can be an [HTTPRouteFilter](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.HTTPRouteFilter) or [GRPCRouteFilter](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.GRPCRouteFilter), that can be defined in an HTTPRoute/GRPCRoute rule and is intended to modify NGINX configuration specifically for that Route rule. `SnippetsFilter` is an `extensionRef` type filter.